-I did undergraduate work in writing, film, visual art, and psychology at Yale and Goddard, and afterward spent a few graduate terms studying psychotherapy at NYU.
+I studied writing, film, visual art, theater, and psychology at Yale and Goddard, then spent a few graduate terms studying psychotherapy at NYU.

-One day at the art museum, our boss’s young son was telling my coworkers what they’d be if they were animals: eagles, lions.
+One day at the art museum where I worked, our boss’s young son was telling my coworkers what they’d be if they were animals: eagles, lions, deer.
 A coworker said, “What about Cole?”
 The boy looked at me, smiled mischievously, and said, “A log.”

 coletuckerwalton@gmail.com